undeadwanderer/undead-userscripts/README.md

 - **derpibooru-forum-filter** — Spoilers forum topics with "NSFW" (or any other words you don't wish to see) in the title on Derpibooru.
 Refer to the script's folder for more information.
 [Upd.
 2024-02-18: Due to as of now using Mark Taiwan's gui library for the settings, __requires Violentmonkey__ if you're on Firefox.
 Said settings can be found in the "Userscripts" tab on the Settings page.]

-  - **derpibooru-forum-filter-1.0-derpi4u-legacy** — A version of the script above that uses the unmodified gui library.
+  - **derpibooru-forum-filter-derpi4u-legacy** — A version of the script above that uses the unmodified gui library.
-  - **derpibooru-forum-filter-1.0-legacy** — A version of the scripts above that doesn't require any libraries, the filter words array is editable in the code.
+  - **derpibooru-forum-filter-legacy** — A version of the scripts above that doesn't require any libraries, the filter words array is editable in the code.

 - **derpibooru-upload-tag** — Automatically fills in tags and description of your choice on the image upload page on Derpibooru, as of now uses Mark Taiwan's library so the note on the script above applies.